 This post may contain affiliate links.
 Please read our disclosure policy.

-Here’s a list of delicious New Year’s Eve recipes to celebrate the upcoming year and say goodbye to the last.
-Serve a grand dinner or a quick and easy meal with appetizers, a main dish paired with some delicious side dish options, and dessert with friends and family.
+Looking for a list of delicious New Year’s Eve recipes to celebrate the upcoming year and say goodbye to the last?
+I have you covered!
+Serve a grand dinner or a quick and easy meal with tasty New Year’s Eve appetizers, a main dish paired with some delicious side dish options, and a fancy New Year’s dessert to treat your friends and family.
 Plus, a few tips on planning the perfect New Year’s Eve dinner menu!

-When planning a celebratory dinner for New Year’s, you’ll consider what to serve and how to best engage the spread into a long evening with friends and families.
+When planning meals for New Year’s Eve, you’ll consider what to serve and how to best engage the spread into a long evening with friends and families.
 Getting the timing down and having fuel to get you through the night until the bell drops is fun, and you have many recipes to choose from with this list of appetizers, desserts, entrees, and side dish ideas.
 Go with a theme or simply celebrate with good food for all to enjoy.
-Your New Year’s Eve party will be one for the books!
+Your New Year’s Eve dinner will be one for the books!

-How to plan a New Year’s Eve Dinner Menu
+Tips for Making a New Year’s Eve Dinner

 - Include a few lucky recipes.
 Many cultures find that certain foods and recipes have a special meaning, and you can choose a few that serve tradition.
-Savory greens, black-eyed peas, and cornbread are traditional southern foods representing luck and fortune for the upcoming year.
-Some fruits, such as pomegranates and grapes, represent prosperity in different cultures.
-Lebanese culture has traditional recipes we enjoy on New Year’s, such as Fattoush salad, Kafta, and Potato Stew.
+Lebanese culture has traditional recipes we enjoy on New Year’s, such as fattoush salad, kafta, and potato stew.

 - Choose food that will last.
 Depending on when your gathering starts, you’ll want to include foods that will stay fresh for a few hours.
 The night is long, and having stable foods will ensure there is something to eat.

-- Finger foods to keep you going.
-Keep the energy going with food to nibble on through the night.
+- Small bites to keep you going.
+Keep the energy going with New Year’s Eve finger foods to nibble on throughout the night.

 - Pick a few recipes to make ahead.
 The day before or earlier in the day, spend some time making a few dishes so they are ready to go when guests arrive.
 This will give you more time to spend with friends and family and enjoy the end-of-the-year festivities.